 - The kinds of certifications candidates pursue with the EPP

-Two contractors help collect Title II data - Westat and Pearson.
-For information on Title II data collection contact Westat.
+The contractors help collect Title II data - The IPRC vendor (Trewon) and the testing vendor (Pearson).
+For information on Title II data collection contact the IPRC vendor, Trewon at Title2@trewon.com.
 For information about reporting candidates to Pearson for pass rate calculation purposes contact Pearson.

 Timeline for Reporting

 Data is generally reported according to the following schedule: